e-kot-unamur/dixit/server/README.md

 It can be configured using the following variables :

+- `ADDRESS` - The address the server is listening to (default: `127.0.0.1`).
 - `PORT` - The port the server is listening to (default: `8000`).
-- `PUBLIC_DIR` - Directory containing static files to be served (default: `public`).
 - `QUOTES_DIR` - Directory in which the quotes are stored (default: `quotes`).

 ## Routes

 The following routes are available :

-- `GET /` - Base route for static files.
-- `GET /quotes` - Return the complete list of quotes as a JSON list.
+- `GET /quotes` - Return the complete list of quotes as a JSON array.
 - `POST /quotes` - Create a new quote.
 This route takes an `author` field and a `text` field in a JSON object.
-- `GET /ws` - Websocket route that broadcasts newly received quotes as JSON objects (see the format below).
+- `GET /quotes/ws` - Websocket route that broadcasts newly received quotes as JSON objects (see the format below).

 ## Quote JSON format